shlomota/MishnahBot/Readme.md

 ```

 ## Running the RAG Application
-To run the application you can follow the notebook MishnahBot.ipynb
+To continue building the application you can follow the notebook MishnahBot.ipynb
-Alternatively, you can run the streamlit app in the src/ directory.
+Alternatively, you can run the streamlit app in the directory.
 ```
+cd src/
 streamlit run app.py
 ```